 Biafran War Memories: a digital archive of personal stories, first hand accounts of the 1967-1970 Nigerian Civil War, also known as the Biafran War

 I am a Nigerian-American journalist.
-I was born in the southeastern region of Nigeria, the region that infamously seceded in 1967 to form the short-lived Republic of Biafra.
-The secession led to a brutal three year war known as the Nigerian Biafran War, the Nigerian Civil War or the Biafran War.
+I was born in 1986 in the southeastern region of Nigeria, the region that infamously seceded in 1967 to form the short-lived Republic of Biafra.
+The secession led to a brutal three year war known as the Nigerian Biafran War (the Nigerian Civil War or the Biafran War) that ended when the Biafran forces surrendered to Nigeria in 1970.

 For many years, I have been compelled to learn more about this war, because it is linked to my identity.
 My mother was displaced by it and lived in a camp.
 My father has his own memories.
 In the process of trying to learn about this crucial time in Nigeria’s past, I have observed that the history of the war has been repressed.
 It’s been tucked away in the recesses of people’s minds, brushed over in the history curricula in many Nigerian schools, dismissed as something that needs to be forgotten.